CBME Turkiye | 11 - 14 December 2024

 Kids Fashion Photographer Melissa Coulier from the USA shares her tips and insights in 11 questions with whom interested in becoming a kids fashion photographer.
-She recommends five easy steps to plan kids' fashion photoshoot that would contribute to brands and companies’ collections, as well as mentions the cost-benefit balance of photoshoots in the industry and the importance of photoshoots in the marketing of the company, brand, or collection.
+She recommends five easy steps to plan kids' fashion photoshoot that would contribute to brands and companies’ collections and mentions the cost-benefit balance of photoshoots in the industry and the importance of photoshoots in the marketing of the company, brand, or collection.

 As a child, I remember moments always being captured on film.
 I have vivid memories of my Grandmother taking photos and my uncle videotaping our daily activities when he came to visit.
 I had an interest in photography and was curious about the process.
 When I was 11 years old, my Grandmother gifted me a Nikon F11 35mm film camera.
 It was the only camera I used until college.
 I still own it today, and it might just be my most cherished possession.